info-infoman/Cryptonite/README.md

 License
 -------

-Cryptonite Core is released under the terms of the MIT license.
+FeedBackCoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

 Development process